serendipity-zk/starter-hugo-academic/content/publication/conference-paper/index.md

 ---
-title: 'An example conference paper'
+title: 'Enabling Architectural Simulations and Optimizations of Production Web Services'

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here
 # and it will be replaced with their full name and linked to their profile.
 authors:
-  - admin
+  - Kan Zhu (First Author)
-  - Robert Ford
+  - ......

 # Author notes (optional)
-author_notes:
+# author_notes:
-  - 'Equal contribution'
+#   - 'Equal contribution'
-  - 'Equal contribution'
+#   - 'Equal contribution'

 date: '2013-07-01T00:00:00Z'
 doi: ''